 And if you want more, I have good news for you: among the guided tours of London you will find several related to Jack the Ripper or the urban legends of this city; another occasion to feel the terror in every pore of your body.

-- There is a disabled access platform and toilets on the site.
+- There is a wheelchair platform and restrooms for disabled people on the site.

-- How to get there: Clapham Common tube station, on the Northern line (Zone 2).
+- How to get there: Clapham Common subway station, on the north line (Zone 2).

 - Recommended for over 18s.